AdamBadagliacco/ArrowGame/README.md

 # ArrowGame
-A remake of the arrow mini game in Zelda.
+A remake of the arrow mini game in Zelda (A Link to the Past).
 Can choose your own character and difficulty!